nuxt-hub/action/README.md

    > It will run [`unbuild`](https://github.com/unjs/unbuild)
    > to build the final JavaScript action code with all dependencies included.

-1. (Optional) Test your action locally
+1. (Optional) Test the action locally

    The [`@github/local-action`](https://github.com/github/local-action) utility
    can be used to test your action locally.
 It is a simple command-line tool